Create a Website Account - Manage notification subscriptions, save form progress and more.

 Summer tax bills should arrive the first week of July, and winter bills should arrive the first week of December.

-The last day to pay taxes at City Hall is March 1, 2021.
-Starting March 2, 2021, all taxes must be paid to Oakland County Treasurer with additional penalties.
+The last day to pay taxes at City Hall is February 29th.
+Starting March 1, all taxes must be paid to Oakland County Treasurer with additional penalties.

 Yes, credit/debit card or e-check are accepted online or by phone, processing fee applies.